JacksonKuo/blog/_posts/2025-5-15-k8s-cheatsheet.markdown

 {:toc}

 # Problem Statement
 The do and don't for k8 security.
-I always end up forgetting the various guidance off the top of my head, hence the cheatsheet.
+I always end up forgetting the exact k8s security issues I usually look for during a pentest, hence the cheatsheet.

 # K8s Hardening
 I'm ignoring attacks against the control plane and assuming control plane security is handled by the cloud provider.
 If we want a nice mnemonic to help remember the various hardening areas, we can use the acronym: `SCAN-PIL`: